milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/2-terraform/README.md

 1. Ensure that the Proxmox server is accessible and the API is enabled.
 2. Customize the variables in `terraform.tfvars` as needed.
+  - Navigate to the files folder in this directory here
-3. Initialize Terraform:
+1. Initialize Terraform:

     ```sh
     terraform init
     ```

-4. Plan the Terraform deployment:
+2. Plan the Terraform deployment:

     ```sh
     terraform plan
     ```

-5. Apply the Terraform configuration:
+3. Apply the Terraform configuration:

     ```sh
     terraform apply